 Face to face, touch, listening – hearing ourselves, each other, being seen.
 The value of our bodies, movement, presence, proximity, growing a physical sensitivity and even our own physical power.
 At this time it seems essential to work on our Ways of Being Together and the project acts as a pathway to celebrate resilient communities that potentially inspire and take action

 The performance projects are tailored to each community with an emphasis on difference and are focused on creating experiences that bind us.

 We have discussed collaboration, community, participation, inclusivity… All discussion has been lightly centred around notions of belonging.
 We have also talked about parties, friendship, responsibility, gardens, permaculture and other things.
 Then there are the huge questions like impact, motivation, culture or sustainability.
 I’m interested in fresh conversation, empowerment and action, an art action, regeneration, a pledge, something positive however small or potentially groundbreaking.

 To join the conversation see News for up and coming events.

 This research went on to become Neither Here Nor There created and hosted by Sonia Hughes and Jo Fong

-The most recent performance of Ways of Being Together was presented at Cardiff Dance Festival, Chapter Arts Centre.
+The first performance of Ways of Being Together was presented at Cardiff Dance Festival 2017, Chapter Arts Centre.

 The work was performed by 46 people who love to move..